munificent/craftinginterpreters/book/methods-and-initializers.md

 the slot has no name, the function body never accesses it.
 You can guess where this is going.
 For *method* calls, we can repurpose that slot to store the receiver.
 Slot zero will store the instance that `this` is bound to.
-In order to compile `this` expressions, the compiler simply needs to give the right name to that local variable:
+In order to compile `this` expressions, the compiler simply needs to give the correct name to that local variable.

 ^code slot-zero (1 before, 1 after)